convoyinc/dapper/README.md

 }
 ```

-## Hover
+## Hover on parent element
-Placeholders and parent selectors makes it easy to support things like styling subelements based on pseudo class selectors of parents, like hover.
+Placeholders and parent selectors makes it easy to support things like styling child elements based on pseudo class selectors of parents, like hover.
 This helps avoid creating onMouseEnter, onMouseLeave handlers.

 ```tsx
 import * as dapper from '@convoy/dapper';